jbhovell/bookstore/README.md

 # bookstore
 Hello! <img src="public/images/wave.gif" width="30px">  Welcome to my bookstore!

 I built the Rest API with Node.js, Express, Pug, Swagger and SQLite.
-It lists, adds, sells books and updates books price, .
+It lists, adds, sells books and updates books price.

 It is running on Heroku.

 * https://jbh-express-bookstore.herokuapp.com/
 * https://jbh-express-bookstore.herokuapp.com/books
 * https://jbh-express-bookstore.herokuapp.com/ui/

+The features are accessible via curl commands, any Rest Client or Swagger UI (the UI link above).

 # rquests to the API